Student Success Plan

 Act 930 of 2017 defines a Student Success Plan as “a personalized education plan intended to assist students with achieving readiness for college, career, and community engagement.”
 Student Success Plans are developed by school personnel, in collaboration with parents and the student, and updated annually.
 The Student Success Plan is a working plan that is dynamic and visited periodically by the student and an advisor or mentor to support the overall success of the student to graduate ready for postsecondary opportunities.

-There are four major components of the Student Success Plan.
+Per A.C.A. § 6-15-2911, the four major components of the Student Success Plan are:

 • Guide the student along pathways to graduation